Spaghetti & Mandolino - home page / Our magazine / Italian Christmas: sweet traditions

 Southern Italy is famous for its unique Christmas culinary traditions.

-In Campania, Rococo stands out with its irresistible combination of almonds, honey and rind d&' orange, but it's not l&' the only dessert of the holidays: zeppole and mostaccioli also play' they play a central role in Christmas celebrations.
+In Campania, the rococò shines with its irresistible combination of almonds, honey, and orange zest, but it is not the only festive sweet: zeppole and mostaccioli also play a central role in Christmas celebrations.

-In Salento, on the other hand, the cartoons, covered with honey and vincotto, are the typical holiday desserts.
+In Salento, on the other hand, the cartellate, covered in honey and vincotto, are the typical sweets of the festivities.

-Their shape, in the Christian tradition, represents l&' aureole or the bands with which the baby Jesus was wrapped.
+Their shape, in the Christian tradition, represents the halo or the swaddling cloth with which Baby Jesus was wrapped.

 A sweet Christmas in Italy

-In Italy, Christmas is a &' explosion of flavors and traditions.
+In Italy, Christmas is an explosion of flavors and traditions.

-The different regions offer a variety of Christmas sweets, each with its own history and meaning.
+The different regions offer a variety of Christmas sweets, each with its own story and significance.

-These sweets are not just food, but a link to the past and a symbol of family love.
+These sweets are not just food, but a connection to the past and a symbol of family love.

 S&M - autoreS&M